 Use paid advertising to get more traffic.

-I’m sure you’ve seen the ads that show up alongside your favorite articles.
+I’m sure you’ve seen the ads alongside your favorite articles.
 They usually say something like “Click here to see what other readers have to say about this article” or “Read the full article on [insert name of popular website].”

-Paid advertisements are the perfect way to drive more traffic, but you have to know how to do it right.
+Paid advertisements are the perfect way to drive more traffic, but you must know how to do it right.

-To start, you need to find a niche where the market is willing to pay for traffic.
-That means you need to find a product, service, or topic that people are willing to pay for.
+First, you must find a niche where the market will pay for traffic.
+You must find a product, service, or topic people want to pay for.
 In this case, it’s driving traffic.

 Frequently asked questions About Drug Education Program Ideas.